-7.1 General considerations
+7.1.
+General considerations

-The ECB requires credit institutions to hold minimum reserves on accounts with the national central banks within the framework of the Eurosystem's minimum reserve system.
-The legal framework for this system is laid down in Article 19 of the Statute of the ESCB, Council Regulation (EC) No 2531/98 of 23 November 1998 concerning the application of minimum reserves by the European Central Bank2 and Regulation (EC) No 1745/2003 of the European Central Bank on the application of minimum reserves (ECB/2003/9)3.
+The ECB requires credit institutions to hold minimum reserves on accounts with the NCBs within the framework of the Eurosystem's minimum reserve system.
+The legal framework for this system is laid down in Article 19 of the Statute of the ESCB, Regulation (EC) No 2531/98 and Regulation ECB/2003/9.
 The application of Regulation ECB/2003/9 ensures that the terms and conditions of the Eurosystem's minimum reserve system are uniform throughout the euro area.